schloepke/gamemachine/README.md

 message ordering or set request/response cycle.
-One of the main reasons why most mmo game engines scale poorly is because they force ordered messaging and try to have reliable messaging when such a thing simply cannot exist without suffering from extreme performance and scaleability issues.
+One of the main reasons why most mmo game engines scale poorly is because they force ordered messaging and try to have reliable messaging when such a thing simply cannot exist without suffering from extreme performance and scalability issues.

 Game Machine is based on on the 'let it crash' model.
 Systems can self heal and notify other systems when there is a problem.
 Instead of message